All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Samurai: Being a warrior from Wano Country (which is based on feudal Japan), Ryuma used to be a samurai when he was alive.
 Now he's a zombie samurai.

 - Scarf Of Asskicking: Wears a blue scarf around his neck and is a samurai legendary for his sword-skills.

 - Signature Laugh: Having Brook's shadow, he has his famous "Yohohoho"!

 - Take Up My Sword: Literally.
-After being defeated, he willingly parts with Shuusui and gives it to Zoro, whom he consider a worthy owner.
+After being defeated, he willingly parts with Shuusui and gives it to Zoro, whom he considers a worthy owner.

 - Tranquil Fury: In Monsters, he was absolutely enraged when he learned the truth about the dragon incident and heard Flare breaking down in tears.

-- World's Best Warrior: When alive, he was believed to be the world's best swordman.
+- World's Best Warrior: When alive, he was believed to be the world's best swordsman.